Sech1/Python-Tetris/README.md

-A basic tetris game written for cs330 bonus project.
+A basic Tetris game written in Python.

 To install dependencies type in terminal (from working directory): pip install -r requirements.txt